Culture in Toronto: Nightlife

 The city's art community attracts and has top theatre groups, galleries, and other high culture attractions.

 A view of the nightlife in the Entertainment District in Downtown Toronto.

 The bar scene is housed in many different sections of the city, each with its own flavour and type of patrons.
 The "Entertainment District," however, has the highest concentration of nightclubs, bars, and restaurants in the city.
 There are approximately 90 nightclubs located in this one square kilometre area.

 With recent condominium developments in the Entertainment District, many condo tenants have made noise complaints against nightclubs and their rowdy patrons.
 Condo tenants are pressing for nightclub owners to move away from the newly established residential areas.
 However, the Entertainment district is still a nightlife destination, and there are many other areas in the city that are becoming increasingly popular at night.
 Subsequently, many nightclubs have moved along King Street West between Spadina Avenue and Bathurst Street.

 Other neighbourhoods that come alive at night include "The Annex" (serving the university student population), "Little Italy" on College Street, "Yonge and Eglinton", "Church and Wellesley", "Queen West" (between Spadina Avenue and Bathurst Street), "West Queen West" (between Bathurst and Dufferin) "Greektown," and the "St. Lawrence Market" neighbourhood (the numerous bars and restaurants on Front Street East and The Esplanade).
 Ossington Avenue and Dundas Street West have become nightlife destinations that attract mainly young hip, bohemian-type patrons.
-Parkdale, another hip westside neighborhood known for its affordable housing stock and creative community, has gained nightlife popularity thanks to notable venues such as The Rhino, Guu Izakaya, The Shameful Tiki and Tilt Arcade Bar in addition to also containing Noble Street Studios where numerous famous musicians such as Billy Talent, Kanye West and The Weeknd have worked on music.
+Parkdale, another hip westside neighborhood known for its affordable housing stock and resilient, creative community, has gained nightlife popularity thanks to notable venues such as The Rhino, Guu Izakaya, AMPM, 3 Dollar Bill, Virginia Cocktail Bar and Tilt Arcade Bar in addition to also containing Noble Street Studios where numerous famous musicians such as Billy Talent, Kanye West, Shawn Mendes, Drake, Usher and The Weeknd have worked on music.

 The city's many dance and live music venues host international and Canadian performers, and its comedy clubs have served as training grounds for stars such as Jim Carrey, Russell Peters, The Kids in the Hall and SCTV.